legendy05/MyPingPongGame/README.md

 If you satisfy all the requirements ----> Just download all the file then open PingPongGame.cbp to open the project--->After that Build and Run to have fun with your friends and family

 To Play:
-The First player uses W and S
+The First player uses W and S /
-The Second player uses keyUP and keyDown
+The Second player uses keyUP and keyDown/
-To control the paddle-->If one player misses the ball the other player will score 1 point To escape just click the close button on the left uppper corner
+To control the paddle-->If one player misses the ball the other player will score 1 point / To escape just click the close button on the left uppper corner/

 In this game:
 +generate random ball's degree to start